Following the right diet plan is just as important as your workout. The right nutrition helps you burn fat, gain muscle and fight harder.

 Finally, remember that everyone is different and we all have different metabolisms and tolerances, so it’s worth taking advice from a health professional and your boxing trainer.

 Ready to feast like a fighter?
 Cut out the bad stuff and focus on a healthy balanced diet and we reckon you’ll be fighting fit in no time!
-Find all the training gear you need for an amazing boxing workout in our Cleto Reyes training equipment range.
+Find all the training and protective gear you need for an amazing boxing workout in our Cleto Reyes training equipment range.